-Those who break the laws should be punished accordingly.
-Seeing justice being served can be satisfying, however, it can be just as amazing to see a criminal redeeming himself.
+Those who break the law should be punished accordingly.
+Though seeing justice being served can be satisfying, it can be just as amazing to see a criminal redeeming himself.
 While most ex-prisoners take some time to reintegrate into society, some become role models because of how they’ve turned their lives around entirely.

 That’s the story of Ngo Minh Hieu, aka Hieu PC, a 32-year-old Vietnamese hacker imprisoned for years in the US.
 After his release last year, Hieu received the offer to work as a specialist at Vietnam’s National Cyber Security Centre.